HOUSE RULES printer-friendly version | print all rules

 After the committee amendments, individual amendments shall be considered and shall likewise be subject to the five-minute rule.
 The five-minute rule shall also apply in the consideration of an amendment to an amendment, or of an amendment by substitution.

 Section 57.
 Approval of Bill or Joint Resolution on Second Reading; Adoption of Resolution.
 After the amendments are acted upon and the period of amendments is closed, the House shall vote on the bill or joint resolution on Second Reading or vote on the adoption of a resolution, as the case may be.

-Local bills in the Calendar of Business may be summarily approved on Second Reading through an omnibus motion of the Majority Leader for their approval citing the numbers assigned thereto and the page(s) of the Calendar of Business on which they are listed.
+Bills of local application under the Calendar of Business may be summarily approved on Second Reading through an omnibus motion of the Majority Leader citing the numbers assigned thereto and the page(s) of the Calendar of Business on which they are listed.

 No bill or joint resolution shall become law unless it passes three (3) readings on separate days and printed copies thereof in its final form are distributed to the Members three (3) days before its passage except when the President certifies to the necessity of its immediate enactment to meet a public calamity or emergency.

 Section 59.
 Recommitment of Measure.
 A bill and joint resolution reported out may be recommitted to the originating committee before its approval on Second Reading.